rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 Fuel Tanks
 - Multipurpose Storage Tanks will supply their resources if radially attached to other tanks, courtesy of CrossFeedEnabler.

+WB-2 Fusion Reactor
+- The reactor may now be started through staging.
+- If the reactor doesn't have enough ElectricCharge to start then it is now smart enough to not drain the ship's electricity.

 Supernova
 - Added normal map.
 - Added animated heat.